rotki/rotki/docs/api.rst

 .. http:get:: /api/(version)/blockchains/ETH/modules/liquity/balances

-   Doing a GET on the liquity balances resource will return the balances that the user has both in troves and staked.
+   Doing a GET on the liquity balances resource will return the balances that the user has in troves.

    .. note::
       This endpoint can also be queried asynchronously by using ``"async_query": true``